 It is not uncommon to see a dog suffering from hind limb lameness.
 Furthermore, this happens at growing age but can happen at any age.
 Why this happens.
-Number one cause of this condition is Degenerative Myelopathy. other reason might be hip dysplasia, Cushing’s disease etc. Whatever be the cause the affected dog suffers from back leg weakness.
+Number one cause of this condition is Degenerative Myelopathy.
+Other causes might be hip dysplasia, Cushing’s disease etc. Whatever be the cause the affected dog suffers from back leg weakness.
 Today we will discuss Degenerative myelopathy.

 This affects mostly older dogs of the larger breed such as American Eskimo Dog, Bernese Mountain Dog, Borzoi, Boxer, Cardigan Welsh Corgi, Chesapeake Bay Retriever, German Shepherd dog, Golden Retriever, Great Pyrenees, Kerry Blue Terrier, Pembroke Welsh Corgi, Poodle (all varieties), Pug, Rhodesian Ridgeback, Shetland Sheepdog, Soft Coated Wheaten Terrier, Wire Fox Terrier.
 It happens due to degeneration of fatty myelin that surrounds s most nerves and acts as an insulator.
 This is a type of autoimmune disease.

 The first sign – dragging of the top side of the nails on the back feet.This dragging produces an abnormal sound every time the dog walks.

 Therefore, pet parents are advised to regularly check the top side of back leg for abnormal wear.

 If goes unnoticed the disease progresses and back legs cross with one another.
 The dog walks like a drunk when seen from the rear end.